-The project entails the formalisation of approximately 500 Erven for the community Blaauwskop Settlement and the current zoning of the site is Agricultural Zone I. A Spatial Planning Land Use Application ("SPLUMA") application will be submitted after this EIA application for the rezoning and subdivision of land, and the rezoning to various land uses including public streets and any other land uses needed for the community of Blaauwskop Settlement.
+The project entails the formalisation of approximately 500 Erven for the community Blaauwskop Settlement.
+The current zoning of the site is Agricultural Zone I. A Spatial Planning Land Use Application ("SPLUMA") application will be submitted for the rezoning and subdivision of land, and the rezoning to various land uses including public streets and any other land uses needed for the community of Blaauwskop Settlement.
 The project includes the associated infrastructure such as water, electricity, sewage, and solid waste removal.
-The total area to be developed measures 50 (fifty) hectares.
+The total area to be developed measures approximately 50 (fifty) hectares in extent.